noramurakozy/SDA_web/index.md

   - observations written under the plot

 ### Datasets
 This section describes the 2 datasets we were working with, starting with the street tree dataset in San Francisco.
-We provide the same statistics and insights to the dataset, so the reader can easily make a connectiong between the 2 datasets.
+We provide the same statistics and insights to the datasets, so the reader can easily make a connectiong between the 2 datasets.
 Further analysis between the two can be found in [Section 2](#analysing-the-correlation-between-tree-density-and-crime-occurences).

 #### Tree dataset
 The dataset is the list of maintained street trees in San Francisco including their planting date, species, and location.
 Please note, that the dataset is updated quite frequently, but since we access the data through the API of the OpenSF organization, our analysis remains up-to-date and shows the visualisations with the latest data.
 The data is openly accessible **[here](https://data.sfgov.org/City-Infrastructure/Street-Tree-List/tkzw-k3nq)**.